 If you are working toward a human development degree or gerontology certificate, you are required to participate in a graded, supervised internship to gain experience in a professional setting.

 We partner with many local organizations to offer a wide range of internship opportunities.
 You must initiate your own internship.
 A background check is required.

 You must document 45 hours of internship activity to earn one credit.
-A minimum of three credits is required for the major; a maximum of four credits will count toward satisfying major requirements.
+A minimum of three credits is required for the major.
 You may take additional internship credits, which will count toward satisfying the 120 semester hours required of all students for graduation.